nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**

-Previously, in the [Find finance records](#524-find-a-finance-record-with-a-specified-keyword-find_finance) section, we have learnt how to find certain finance records that contains our provided parameters.
-For this section, we will be reusing the examples from the [Find finance records](#524-find-a-finance-record-with-a-specified-keyword-find_finance) section.
+Previously, in the [Find Finance Records](#524-find-a-finance-record-with-a-specified-keyword-find_finance) section, we have learnt how to find certain finance records that contains our provided parameters.
+For this section, we will be reusing the examples from the [Find Finance Records](#524-find-a-finance-record-with-a-specified-keyword-find_finance) section.
 Currently, our NUStorage should look like this:

 ![Finance after Find Command](images/finance_after_find.jpg)